Domain-Driven Design in PHP

 Haven’t found what you’re looking for?
 Contact us

 Ecotone's vocabulary IS DDD vocabulary — #[Aggregate] for state-stored aggregates, #[EventSourcingAggregate] for event-sourced ones, aggregate command handlers via #[CommandHandler] directly on aggregate methods, repository abstraction via DBAL or Eloquent or your own implementation, #[Saga] as process managers with #[Identifier] mapping events to instances, bounded-context isolation via the Distributed Bus + Service Map, Domain Events as first-class plain PHP classes (no marker interface).
-PHP's historical DDD libraries are dormant: Broadway's last functional release was May 2023 (subsequent commits are CI / dependency bumps); Prooph's `event-sourcing` and `service-bus` packages have not received a commit since 2021, and the project website is frozen at 2019.
-Ecotone is the actively-maintained tactical-DDD framework on Laravel, Symfony, and Ecotone Lite.
+Assemble the same tactical patterns from separate libraries and you own the glue between them — the repositories, the event store, the saga state, the bus wiring.
+Ecotone delivers them as one actively-maintained model on Laravel, Symfony, Tempest, and Ecotone Lite.

 Plain final classes. #[Aggregate] marks the type, #[Identifier] declares the identity, command handlers live on the aggregate (a static factory for creation, an instance method for state-changing operations).
 No base class, no interface, no recordThat() mixin required.
 Domain events are plain PHP classes the aggregate records; Ecotone publishes them onto the event bus when the aggregate is persisted.